joshua-decoder/joshua-decoder.github.com/4.0/pipeline.md

 model).
 This can be accomplished with the `--first-step` and `--last-step` flags, which take as argument a case-insensitive version of the following steps:

+- *FIRST*: Data preparation.
+Everything begins with data preparation.
+This is the default first step, so there is no need to be explicit about it.

 - *ALIGN*: Alignment.
 You might want to start here if you want to skip data preprocessing.

 - *PARSE*: Parsing.
 This is only relevant for building SAMT grammars (`--type samt`), in which case